gwidgets/gwty-leaflet/README.md

 ## GWT version:

-As of the current version, gwty-leaflet is compiled using GWT 2.8.0-rc2.
+As of the current version, gwty-leaflet is compiled using GWT 2.8.0.

-## Javadoc:

-Javadoc is available for the current version at: [https://gwidgets.github.io/gwty-leaflet/javadoc/0.4](https://gwidgets.github.io/gwty-leaflet/javadoc/0.4)